Skip to content

 **Important Notes:**

-- If `create_scaler_per_time_series` is `False`, scalers must support `partial_fit`.
+- If `create_transformer_per_time_series` is `False`, transformers must support `partial_fit`.

-- Scalers must implement the `transform` method.
+- Transformers must implement the `transform` method.

 - The `fit/partial_fit` and `transform` methods must accept an input of type `np.ndarray` with shape `(times, features)`.